bensjx/GoogleLoginVue/README.md

 2. Under the google login portion, go to Web Client ID.
 This is your clientID.
 3. In index.html, change clientID to your OWN clientID.
 4. You have to authorize your webpage to sign in via google.
 Go to https://console.developers.google.com/ -> Credentials
 5. 2 things you need to do over here.<ol><li>Under OAuth Consent Screen -> Authorized Domains, key in your main web page without "/" or "https://".
 Examples are "codesandbox.io" and "bensjx.github.io".</li>  <li>Under Credentials -> "OAuth 2.0 client IDs", click "Web client (auto created by Google Service)".
 Now under Authorized Javascript Origins, enter the specific web page you want to authorize.
-Example: "https://10w5jv02vj.codesandbox.io".
-Remember: codesandbox link change everytime you save your file so you have to keep repeating step ii everytime you change your code and save your file</li></ol>
+Example: "https://10w5jv02vj.codesandbox.io".<br><i>Remember: codesandbox link change everytime you save your file so you have to keep repeating step ii everytime you change your code and save your file</i></li></ol>

 ## Note: